Melanie McGuire: Investigation

 The plastic bags that contained Bill's body parts and the bags that contained Bill's clothes, which Melanie had given away to a friend, were demonstrated by forensics to have been manufactured on the same assembly line within hours of one another.
 Melanie admitted that the couple owned the same set of luggage that the body was found in, a matching three-piece set of Kenneth Cole suitcases.
-Green fibers had been found on one of the bullets lodged in Bill's chest; the fibers were identified as polyester fill, a common material found in household furniture.
-Bill and Melanie owned a green couch, and investigators theorized that the murderer used a pillow or couch cushion as a makeshift silencer when Bill was shot.
-Similarly, a medical grade towel found with Bill's body matched those stocked at the clinic where Melanie worked.
-A witness testified that Melanie used the same towels to protect furniture when she moved house.
+Green fibers had been found on one of the bullets lodged in Bill's chest.
+The fibers were identified as polyester fill, a common material found in household furniture.
+Bill and Melanie owned a green couch and investigators theorized that the murderer used a pillow or couch cushion as a makeshift silencer when Bill was shot.
+Similarly, a medical grade towel, found with Bill's body, matched those stocked at the clinic where Melanie worked.
+A witness testified that Melanie used the same towels to protect furniture when they moved into their home.